chrisowensdev/Salon/README.md

     - We solved this by creating pagination, and limited the API so that only 10 images displayed per screen load.

 - Adding comments to a specific review was a challenge.
 Without it we felt it would not create enough user interaction.
-    - To create a solution for this, we created a seperate table and foreign-key in our database referencing the specified review.
+    - To create a solution for this, we created a separate table and foreign-key in our database referencing the specified review.

 ## Screenshots
 ![mockup](public/images/salon-mockup2.png)